onflow/flow/docs/content/dapp-development/mainnet-deployment.md

 ### Prerequisites

 - [Flow CLI](https://github.com/onflow/flow-cli): You have the CLI installed and ran `flow init` in your project folder, generating a `flow.json` file
-- Testnet testing: You tested your contracts throroughly [locally](/dapp-development/contract-testing) and [on the testnet](/dapp-development/testnet-testing)
+- Testnet testing: You tested your contracts thoroughly [locally](/dapp-development/contract-testing) and [on the testnet](/dapp-development/testnet-testing)
 - Mainnet account: You completed the [mainnet account setup](/dapp-development/mainnet-account-setup) and have your key pair and mainnet address ready

 ### Configuration